Vikrant-Sant/alfi-bill-magic/WARP.md

 ```

 ### Package Manager
-This project uses npm with a lock file.
-Always use `npm install` rather than other package managers to maintain consistency.
+This project uses **npm exclusively**.
+The original bun.lockb file has been removed to avoid deployment conflicts.
+Always use `npm install` and never use other package managers to maintain consistency.

 ## Architecture Overview